-World Health Organization (Ziglio et al., 2017) proposes resilience operating at three levels-individual, community and across a system, and having four capacities: Adaptive (ability to adjust to disturbances and shocks), Absorptive (ability to manage and recover from adverse conditions using available assets), Anticipatory (ability to reduce disturbance and shocks by proactive action to minimize vulnerability) and Transformative (ability to develop systems better suited to change, uncertainty and new conditions) (Ziglio et al., 2017; Thomas et al., 2020).
-For this paper we merged definitions of community resilience addressing change and including the ability of communities to prepare, manage and learn (Wilson, 2013; Rippon et al., 2020; Thomas et al., 2020): 'The capacity of a community to absorb disturbance, respond to and influence change, sustain and renew the community, develop new trajectories for the future, and learn so they can thrive in a changing environment'.
-In addition, we acknowledge that inclusive engagement of citizens and organizations, through a whole-of-society approach, is critical for a community's adaptive capacity to respond to adverse events

-(O'Sullivan et al., 2015).
+Community resilience is key in coping with catastrophic events (Coles and Buckle, 2004) like the COVID-19 pandemic.
+The World Health Organization (Ziglio et al., 2017) proposes resilience operating at three levels - individual, community and across a system, and having four capacities: Adaptive (ability to adjust to disturbances and shocks), Absorptive (ability to manage and recover from adverse conditions using available assets), Anticipatory (ability to reduce disturbance and shocks by proactive action to minimize vulnerability) and Transformative (ability to develop systems better suited to change, uncertainty and new conditions) (Ziglio et al., 2017; Thomas et al., 2020).
+For this paper we merged definitions of community resilience addressing change and including the ability of communities to prepare, manage and learn (Rippon et al., 2020; Thomas et al., 2020; Wilson, 2013): 'The capacity of a community to absorb disturbance, respond to and influence change, sustain and renew the community, develop new trajectories for the future, and learn so they can thrive in a changing environment'.
+In addition, we acknowledge that inclusive engagement of citizens and organisations, through a whole-of-society approach, is critical for a community's adaptive capacity to respond to adverse events (O'Sullivan et al., 2014).
 Community engagement in change processes (Coles and Buckle, 2004) is an essential element in building resilient and healthy communities.
 For individuals facing (extreme) change, finding ways to engage during mass traumas is a robust predictor of increased psychological well-being (Polizzi et al., 2020).

 Community engagement is an action area of the Ottawa Charter for Health Promotion (World Health Organization, 1986), including social support, primary care, or improving urban space.
-Involving communities enhances health through empowerment, strengthened social networks, mutual respect, providing a sense of purpose and meaning (Kawachi and Berkman, 2000; Wagemakers et al., 2010; Laverack and Keshavarz Mohammadi, 2011; O'Mara-Eves et al., 2015; Bagnall et al., 2019).
-In this paper, we focus on deprived neighbourhoods.
-Deprived communities face a multitude of problems in terms of poverty, poor housing and liveability, employment, and health.
-If a community, neighbourhood, or area, is deemed deprived or not is arbitrary; it is common to refer to the level of deprivation.
-Various countries use different, but overlapping, indicators to asses this deprivation level.
-The English Indices of Deprivation 2019 (IoD2019) (Ministry of Housing, Communities & Local Government, 2019), e.g. includes indicators on income, education, employment, health, crime, barriers to housing services and living environment.
-In the Netherlands, the 40 most deprived, or 'priority' neighbourhoods have been selected based on indicators in four category clusters: socioeconomic deprivation of households, residentreported (social) liveability problems, physical deprivation regarding housing and resident-reported problems in the physical environment (Platform 31, s.a.).
-Community engagement has long been recognized as an important resource for health and a prerequisite for effective health promotion programmes in such neighbourhoods.
+Involving communities enhances health through empowerment, strengthened social networks, mutual respect, providing a sense of purpose and meaning (Bagnall et al., 2019; Kawachi and Berkman, 2000; Laverack and Keshavarz Mohammadi, 2011; O'Mara-Eves et al., 2015; Wagemakers et al., 2010).
+In deprived neighbourhoods1, community engagement has long been recognised as an important resource for health and a prerequisite for effective health promotion programmes.
 In addition, it provides access to and for vulnerable groups and helps build insight into the assets and needs of residents.
-Notwithstanding the benefits of participation, becoming and remaining engaged in community activities can be more difficult for citizens in deprived neighbourhoods than elsewhere, due to the adverse impacts of socioeconomic factors and marginalization (UCL Institute of Equity, 2013).
+Notwithstanding the benefits of participation, becoming and remaining engaged in community activities can be more difficult for citizens in deprived neighbourhoods than elsewhere, due to the adverse impacts of socioeconomic factors and marginalisation (UCL Institute of Equity, 2013).

-Despite the severe economic, social and health consequences of the current crisis, the current situation has stimulated an extraordinary response from citizens: in self-organized groups or as individuals, through community-based organizations (CBOs) and by cooperating with formal (national and local) organizations.
+Despite the severe economic, social and health consequences of the current crisis, the current situation has stimulated an extraordinary response from citizens: in self-organised groups or as individuals, through community-based organisations (CBOs) and by cooperating with formal (national and local) organisations.
 This has led to heightened awareness of 'community' in public health (Kluge, 2020; Yardley et al., 2020).
 If we are to learn from this and translate learning into responsive and empowering community-based approaches for recovery, we need to develop analyses of what is occurring and how community action and community resilience can be strengthened.
 This means understanding health assets and vulnerabilities within communities (South et al., 2018).